 Building relationships with company leaders was tough enough before remote work.
 But without the off-chance encounter in the boardroom or the holiday party, connecting with leaders is even harder.
 Effective remote leadership communications are still possible.
 But they require interest and initiative from company leaders along with access to the right tools.

 First, leaders need to master authentic and transparent communications.
-With ContactMonkey, you can send personalized messages to employees on behalf of leaders using mail merge.
+With ContactMonkey, you can send personalized messages to employees on behalf of leaders using our mail merge tool.
 This feature enables you to automatically add employee names into your email body text and subject line.
 The result: more direct and individualized messaging.

 Leaders can also create monthly video communications addressing staff about company news and recognizing outstanding workers.
 Internal communications videos can be embedded into your ContactMonkey email templates.
 And you can track and monitor video engagement to make improvements: